Adventure Island FAQ

 Yes!
 Depending on the group, your guide may lead longer excursions, paddle outside the reef in the open sea, or allow advanced kayakers to paddle on their own with a “buddy”.
 There is more to see at Glover’s Reef than one could ever cover in one week.

 I am only interested in one sport.
-Do you offer a surfing only (or diving only, kitesurfing only, etc.) package?
+Do you offer a surfing only (or diving only) package?

 Do I need experience to join your trips?